Tax expert questions whether PM’s capital gains tax arrangement should continue

 Rishi Sunak is benefiting from a lower effective tax rate due to most of his earnings coming from capital gains rather than employment income, a tax expert has said.

-Dan Neidle, a tax lawyer, said it was a “very good question” whether the law should continue to allow capitals gains to be taxed less than employment income.
+Dan Neidle said it is a “very good question” whether the law should continue to allow capital gains to be taxed less than employment income.

-It comes after Mr Sunak published his long-awaited tax documents on Wednesday, showing that he paid more than £1 million in UK tax over the previous three financial years on earnings totalling £4.7 million.
+It comes after the Prime Minister published his long-awaited tax documents on Wednesday, showing that he paid more than £1 million in UK tax over the previous three financial years on earnings totalling £4.7 million.

 Mr Neidle, whose work helping to expose Nadhim Zahawi’s tax affairs resulted in the former Conservative Party chairman’s resignation, said Mr Sunak’s effective rate of tax was far lower than if the majority of those earnings had been made via employment.